apache/sling-slingfeature-maven-plugin/README.md

 </execution>
 ```

 ### Standalone Usage

-The `info` goal can also be used standalone without a maven project.
+The `info` goal can also be used standalone without a Maven project.
 In this case the property `infoFeatureFiles` must be specified with a comma separated list of feature files:

 ```
     mvn slingfeature:info -DinfoFeatureFiles=/path/to/my/feature.json
 ```

+If the `outputFormat` is set to *file*, by default the files are generated in the current directory. `outputDirectory` can be used to specify an alternative directory.

 ### Example